yitzchak/loop-iteration-paths/README.md

 extension mechanism, although it is often not exported from the LOOP package.
 The hash table and package symbol subclauses are the residual syntax of the original iteration path syntax.
-If the Lisp implementation supports iteration paths than hash table and symbol iteration is actually implemented via this mechanism.
+If the Lisp implementation supports iteration paths then hash table and symbol iteration is actually implemented via this mechanism.

 ABCL, CCL, CMUCL, Clasp, ECL and SBCL are implementations that still